edoski/bostarter/docs/DB-PRJ-REPORT.md

 	- if u do this evaluate if need to refactor progetto_aggiorna to use $\_POST\['nome] instead of $\_GET\['nome] and standardise all data gathering ways and whatever else/files for consistency

-## for mongodb
-- add a error collection which just logs any sql signal state 45000 errors triggered, this type of log occurs in the fail-early initial checks at top of most php files, and in all PDOException try-catches
-- almost anywhere an sp_invoke() in php is called, thats where i must trigger a log as it indicates an action taking place

 ## keep track of website structure, when complete paste it atop of section 6.2 report
 # actually do it from project pov